grafana/grafana/docs/sources/live/configuration.md

 ## Max number of connections

 Grafana Live uses persistent connections (WebSocket at the moment) to deliver real-time updates to clients.
 You may need to tune your server infrastructure a bit.
-Here we collect some advices to help you scale Grafana Live to handle more connections.

 For this reason the number of maximum connections users can establish with Grafana is limited to 100: